Longlegs: Plot

 Lee submits the photo, leading to Longlegs' arrest.
 Realizing the missing calendar date is that day, Lee fears an unknown accomplice of Longlegs will carry out the murder.
-In the interrogation room, Longlegs claims to serve "the man downstairs" and hints at Ruth's involvement in the murders before taking his own life by repeatedly bashing his head into the table.
-Lee is soon informed that Carrie has also killed herself.
+In an interrogation room, Longlegs claims to serve "the man downstairs" and hints at Ruth's involvement in the murders before taking his own life by repeatedly bashing his face and forehead onto the metal table.
+Shortly after leaving the interrogation room, Lee is informed by William that Carrie Anne has committed suicide.

 Agent Browning drives Lee to Ruth's home.
 Browning waits in the car outside while Lee searches the house, but Ruth approaches the car and fatally shoots Browning before destroying a doll resembling a young Lee, causing Lee to lose consciousness.
-In a vision, Lee discovers that as a child, she had been threatened by Longlegs, who vowed to kill her unless Ruth obeyed his commands.
-Desperate to save her daughter's life, Ruth agreed.
-Longlegs has since lived in the Harker basement, creating Satanic dolls that Ruth, posing as a nun, delivered to households, causing the patriarchs to commit familicide.
+In a vision, Lee discovers that she had been threatened by Longlegs as a child, who only spared her after Ruth pleaded for her life.
+In return for sparing Lee, Longlegs demanded Ruth's servitude; Ruth agreed, allowing Longlegs to live in the Harker basement and create Satanic dolls that Ruth, posing as a nun, delivered to households, causing each family's patriarch to commit familicide.
 Lee's doll blocked her memories of Longlegs while influencing her with his magic.

 Lee awakens in the basement and answers the phone, where a demonic voice warns her about William's daughter Ruby's 9th birthday party, scheduled for that day.
 Lee rushes to save the Carters, whose deaths would complete Longlegs' triangle.
 She finds Ruth has already delivered the doll and possessed the family.
 After William murders his wife, Anna, Lee fatally shoots him to protect Ruby.
 Ruth lunges at Ruby with a dagger, forcing Lee to kill her.
-Lee tries to destroy the doll, but her gun does not fire as she tells Ruby to leave.
+Lee tries to destroy the doll, but her revolver is now empty.
+Lee puts her gun down, telling Ruby they must go, but both stare continuously at the doll.

+Longlegs, alone in his cell where he previously took his own life, giddily sings "Happy Birthday" to Lee Harker.
+Closing his eyes, he then says "Hail, Satan" and smooches the air.